NullPrice/article-scraper/README.md

 # Article Scraper

-Very basic scrapy scraper that attempts to identify 'article' content based a given landing pages by making a ton of (configurable) assumptions around content sizes
+Very basic scrapy scraper that attempts to identify 'article' content by making a ton of (configurable) assumptions around content sizes

 ## Configuration

 Configration of the scraper can be done via environment variables.
 A `.env` has been checked in with some default `START_URLS` as an example.
+Further defaults and other scrapy specific settings can be set via the `settings.py` file.

 - `START_URLS` - A JSON list of target landing pages you want to start at
     - Example: `["https://www.sei.org/publications/", "https://www.bbc.co.uk/news/world"]`